curi/websites/close-reading/atlas-shrugged-2.md

 > “The intention’s plain selfishness, if you ask me,” said Rearden’s mother.
 “Another man would bring a **diamond** bracelet, if he wanted to give his wife a present, because it’s her pleasure he’d think of, not his own.
 But Henry thinks that just because he’s made a **new kind of tin**, why, it’s got to be more precious than diamonds to everybody, **just because it’s he that’s made it**.
 That’s the way he’s been since he was five years old—the most **conceited** brat you ever saw—and I knew he’d grow up to be the most selfish creature on God’s earth.”

 This is full of lies.
 Hank thinks Rearden Metal should be precious to others *because it’s an objective value*.
 It can improve other people’s lives by giving them better railroad tracks, airplanes, cars, kettles, spoons, bridges, and so on.
-It’s not just “a new kind of tin”, she’s trying to falsely diminish his achievement.
+It’s not just “a new kind of tin”; she’s trying to falsely diminish his achievement.

 Hank expected his wife to share his values and appreciate Rearden Metal.
 He expected to have the kind of wife who’d prefer it to a diamond bracelet – as Dagny rightly does.
 He’s confused by the reality of his wife, who has bad values and doesn’t deserve him.
 So he got her a gift she should want, because he overestimates her.
 This is a matter of his confusion and her immorality, not the kind of conceit he’s accused of.